mohammedzamakhan/toddmotto.github.io/_posts/2016-03-06-emulated-native-shadow-dom-angular-2-view-encapsulation.md

 </html>
 {% endhighlight %}

 As you can see from adding this, our `AppComponent` with the `<input>` inside also inherits the `green` global styling.
-This is because of how Angular 2's default `ViewEncapsulation` mode.
+This is because of how Angular's default `ViewEncapsulation` mode.

 <iframe src="//embed.plnkr.co/Td3OCsqtpxYNrgHCafL5" frameborder="0" border="0" cellspacing="0" cellpadding="0" width="100%" height="250"></iframe>